LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 The heroes are displayed on the map with bright white color (red if they are about to be lost) and symbols `@` and `1` through `9` (never `0`).
-The currently chosen party leader is red-highlighted on the map and his attributes are displayed at the bottom-most status line which, in its most complex form, looks as follows.
+The currently chosen party leader is yellow-highlighted on the map and his attributes are displayed at the bottom-most status line which, in its most complex form, looks as follows.

     *@12   2m/s Calm: 20/60 HP: 33/50 Leader: Haskell Alvin   6d1+5% 4d1

-The line starts with the list of party members, with the current leader highlighted in red.
+The line starts with the list of party members, with the current leader highlighted in yellow.
 Most commands involve only the leader, including movement with keyboard's keypad or `LMB` (left mouse button).
 If more heroes are selected (highlighted in blue), they run together whenever `:` or `RMB` (right mouse button) over map area is pressed.